comstogm/IT2045CFinalProject/README.md

 - Certificate of Deposit
   - Special Behavior - User is prompted to enter the term, or when the CD will reach maturity

+### accountFactory
+- Creates account objects

+### AccountSerializer
+- Serializes and deserializes data for use in multiple areas of the program

+### ExistingAccountsCheck
+- Streams through each account and shows result if account ID already exists

+### JSON Reader

+ #### readAccounts
+ - Reads through the json file using org.json.simple.parser and creates a AccountObject

+ #### parseAccountObject
+ - separates the accounts into respective data and sets the balance, period, rate, and maturity for CoD
+ - Puts account into the correct format and adds to the readAccounts Vector Array
+ - Fixes exception issue for Factory Method

 ### BankerForm

 #### Swing jPanel